the1Riddle/alx-low_level_programming/0x1A-hash_tables/README.md

 Python dictionaries are implemented using hash tables.
 This project able to better understand the power <br>
 and simplicity of Python dictionaries.
 So much is actually happening when you type d = {'a': 1, 'b': 2},<br>
-but everything will look so simple for the user. <br>
+but everything will look so simple to the user. <br>
-Python doesn’t use the exact same implementation than the one that is worked on today though. <br>
+Python doesn’t use the exact same implementation as the one that is worked on today though. <br>
-If you are curious on how it works under the hood, here is a good blog post about how dictionaries <br>
+If you are curious about how it works under the hood, here is a good blog post about how dictionaries <br>
 are implemented in Python 2.7 (not mandatory).

- <b> Note: <b> that all dictionaries are not implemented using hash tables and there is a difference between <br>
+ **Note:** that all dictionaries are not implemented using hash tables and there is a difference between <br>
 a dictionary and a hash table.
 Read more here (not mandatory).